AlibabaCloudDocs/sls/intl.en-US/Data Collection/Collection acceleration/Enable the global acceleration feature.md

 4. In the left-side navigation pane, click **HTTPS Settings**.

-5. On the page that appears, click Modify in the **SSL Certificate** section.
+5. On the page that appears, click **Modify** in the SSL Certificate section.

-6. In the HTTPS Settings dialog box, set the required parameters, and click **OK**.
+6. In the HTTPS Settings dialog box, set the required parameters, and then click **OK**.
 The following table describes the parameters.

     |Parameter|Description|
     |---------|-----------|